nsclass/ns-svg-converter/README.md

 # README #

-SVG image converter application made of Reactive Spring Boot 2.x.x and Angular framework for UI
+SVG image converter application made of Reactive Spring Boot 2.x.x and React for UI

 ### SVG image converter ###

-Main purpose of this project is to demonstrate how to use SpringBoot 2.1.x to build a reactive application(WebFlux) with enabling JWT based reactive security and REST API for building Web application with Angular framework.
+Main purpose of this project is to demonstrate how to use SpringBoot 2.1.x to build a reactive application(WebFlux) with enabling JWT based reactive security and REST API for building Web application with React framework.

 This project also includes Reactive Cassandra DAO as a database but it is configured to use memory based DAO by default.
 However it can be changed easily by setting the active profile as dao_cassandra in application.yml file.